Last Updated on March 15, 2022 by Jim Ferri

 A Must Do – Visit El Moro and San Cristóbal

-With only two days in San Juan, Puerto Rico, I found plenty to do.
+With only two days in San Juan, Puerto Rico, I found plenty of things to do.
 The thing I wisely did on my first day, was to take the tourist trolley from near the pier to El Moro Fort, one of the city’s famed fortresses.
 More of an old bus than a trolley, it’s a good way to avoid the uphill walk to the fort.
 Trolley or taxi there, I thought, and walk back downhill.

 The crowded trolley left me off on the vast plain in front of Castillo San Felipe del Moro, the proper name of El Moro, where hundreds of people were lolling about on the sunny morning, many flying kites.

 The Fort, a National Historic Site, took more than 200 years to build and is fascinating to explore.
 Visiting El Moro is one of the most popular things to do in San Juan, and in Puerto Rico for that matter.

 When you exit and walk back across the plain, you’ll see Santa María Magdalena de Pazzis Cemetery on the left.
 Below the plain near the ocean, it’s a beautiful cemetery and the final resting place of many San Juan notables.

 From here follow Norzagaray Street, the main street, where I found my neighborhood party, to Castillo de San Cristóbal.
 It’s another of the good things to do in San Juan since it’s another famous fort – also a National Historic Site – and is quite fascinating.